benisrael29/NEUR3002/README.md

 # NEUR3002
 The Integrated Brain

-This repository contains all my course notes and course work the University of Queensland couse NEUR3002.
-This couse covers various topics in neuroscience mostly for a systems level.
+This repository contains all my course notes and course work tfor NEUR3002 at the University of Queensland.
+This couse covers various topics in neuroscience mostly from a systems level.